The Annunciation (2018)

 An earlier version of The Annunciation was first published in Envoi and shortlisted for the Nottingham Open Poetry competition.

-This version will be included in a forthcoming poetry collection to be published by Wundor Editions.
+This version is included in Sea of the Edge, my first collection of poems published by Wundor Editions.

 © Matthew Smith 2018 | Instagram